REALTechLab/REALTechLab/README.md

 # Hi 👋, We're REALTechLab

+<p align="justify">Established in 2021 by Dr. Dong LT.
+Tran (Vietnamese: Trần Lê Thăng Đồng), the REALTech Laboratory – Research, Engineering, Applied, and Learning – is located at the Institute of Aerospace Engineering and Technology, Duy Tan University, Da Nang City, Vietnam.</p>

+<p align="justify">True to its acronym, the lab is built upon four core pillars: Rigorous fundamental Research, hands-on Engineering in both hardware and software, practical Applied solutions that address real-world industrial demands, and a strong commitment to Learning – where knowledge is not merely acquired but is tested, shared, and evolved through doing.</p>

+<p align="justify">Operating at the intersection of robotics, unmanned aerial vehicles (UAVs), artificial intelligence (AI), and image processing, we develop advanced algorithms and computational tools to solve critical challenges in electronic engineering.
+Beyond our internal research, we believe in the philosophy of "open science", regularly sharing open-source resources to foster transparency and growth within the global research community.</p>

+<p>Our core research domains include:</p>

+- **Intelligent automation and embedded electronic control systems**

+- **Adaptive control architectures for human-robot interaction**

+- **Nonlinear modeling and autonomous flight control systems for UAVs**

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=REALTechLab&label=Profile views&color=0e75b6&style=flat" alt="REALTechLab" /> </p>

 - 💬 Ask me about **C++, C#, Gazebo Sim, ROS2, UAV, Robotics**